At Upwork, we’re committed to helping you connect with the talent and expertise you need.

 - Fixed-price — The freelancer sets a price for the completed work.
 The work and pricing may be broken down into steps that are called milestones.

 - Hourly — The freelancer works for a set price per hour.
 You agree on a maximum number of hours that can be billed per week.

 Escrow services are one benefit that we offer with Direct Contracts.
 Enter a payment method to fund your contract and get started.
-We accept PayPal, Debit, and Credit Cards.
+We accept PayPal and credit cards.

 We won’t release the payment to the freelancer yet.:

 - For a fixed-price contract, you will approve your freelancer's payment requests after they submit work for your review.
 You and the freelancer may choose to have them submit the work all at once or break it down into multiple milestones.
 If you break it down into milestones, you will fund and approve one milestone at a time.